obalcells/Dratini/README.md

 - [X] Implement move making and move validity checking benchmark
 - [X] Implement perft and compare old versus new board functions versus Sungorus
 - [X] Implement SEE Benchmark and improve SEE function speed
-- [ ] Implement changes in search function and test against previous version
+- [X] Implement changes in search function and test against previous version
-- [ ] Integrate NNUE code (only FEN probing) and test against previous version
+- [X] Integrate NNUE code (only FEN probing) and test against previous version
+- [ ] Finish AVX2 implementation and try to use AVX512
+- [ ] Clean up unused code and macros

 [What does Dratini mean?](https://www.pokemon.com/en/pokedex/dratini)